Environment policy and targets

-- Zero waste to landfill by 2020 - (this target applies to the waste collected and disposed of from Kent County Council offices and other KCC occupied buildings and not the domestic waste collected by district/ borough councils.
+- Zero waste to landfill by 2020 - (this target applies to the waste collected and disposed of from our offices and other KCC occupied buildings and not the domestic waste collected by district/ borough councils.
 A separate Kent wide target applies to domestic waste.)
 This target was achieved by 2018, we are now focused on reducing our use of single use plastics and other disposable items to avoid unnecessary waste.

 These targets apply to our corporate estate (street lighting and buildings) and our business travel (fleet vehicles and staff business mileage).
 The baseline year is 2015.

 A significant contribution to reducing energy and related emissions is due to changing our street lights to LED technology.

 What we have already achieved

 Our latest greenhouse gas performance data is available in the Environment and Transport section of the council’s published quarterly performance reports.
 The current greenhouse gas target period is 2016-2021.